-Strategic research to improve EDI in the UK marine and coastal sector
+Strategic research to improve ethnic diversity in the UK marine and coastal sector

 Ocean and Coastal Futures & Esmée Fairbairn Foundation

-In the 2016/2017 cohort only 2% of UK undergraduates in potential feeder subjects to the marine and coastal sector were Black and 3% Asian.
+In the 2016/2017 cohort only 2% of UK undergraduates in potential feeder subjects to the marine and coastal sector were Black and 3% Asian, making it the least ethnically diverse degree in the UK.
 There are also known to be significant barriers to entering and progressing within the sector for people from lower socio-economic backgrounds and for disabled people.

 There is an urgent need to diversify the marine and coastal community and bring in the perspectives and energy of currently under-represented groups, so the full spectrum of solutions can be heard.